b3nj4m/hubot/docs/deploying/heroku.md

     Git remote heroku added

-Before you deploy the application, you'll need to configure some environment variables for hubot to use.
+Before you deploy the application, you'll need to configure some environment variables for brobbot to use.
 The specific variables you'll need depends on which [adapter](../adapters.md) and scripts you are using.
 For Campfire, with no other scripts, you'd need to set the following environment variables:

-    % heroku config:set HUBOT_CAMPFIRE_ACCOUNT=yourcampfireaccount
+    % heroku config:set BROBBOT_CAMPFIRE_ACCOUNT=yourcampfireaccount
-    % heroku config:set HUBOT_CAMPFIRE_TOKEN=yourcampfiretoken
+    % heroku config:set BROBBOT_CAMPFIRE_TOKEN=yourcampfiretoken
-    % heroku config:set HUBOT_CAMPFIRE_ROOMS=comma,separated,list,of,rooms,to,join
+    % heroku config:set BROBBOT_CAMPFIRE_ROOMS=comma,separated,list,of,rooms,to,join

 In addition, there is one special environment variable for Heroku.
-The default hubot [Procfile](https://devcenter.heroku.com/articles/procfile) marks the process as a 'web' process type, in order to support serving http requests (more on that in the [scripting docs](../scripting.md)).
+The default brobbot [Procfile](https://devcenter.heroku.com/articles/procfile) marks the process as a 'web' process type, in order to support serving http requests (more on that in the [scripting docs](../scripting.md)).
 The downside of this is that dynos will [idle after an hour of inactivity](https://devcenter.heroku.com/articles/dynos#dyno-idling).
-That means your hubot would leave after an hour of idle web traffic, and only rejoin when it does get traffic.
-This is extremely inconvenient since most interaction is done through chat, and hubot has to be online and in the room to respond to messages.
-To get around this, there's a special environment variable to make hubot regularly ping itself over http.
+That means your brobbot would leave after an hour of idle web traffic, and only rejoin when it does get traffic.
+This is extremely inconvenient since most interaction is done through chat, and brobbot has to be online and in the room to respond to messages.
+To get around this, there's a special environment variable to make brobbot regularly ping itself over http.
 If the app is deployed to http://rosemary-britches-123.herokuapp.com/, you'd
 configure: